wtnm/fform/tutorial.en.md

     ]
 }:
 ```
-In the `oneOF` property we have set 2 schemes, the first (index `oneOf = 0`) repeats the form `definitions.login`, and the second (index `oneOf = 1`) expands it using the property `allOf`.
-The extended form adds 2 new properties `confirm` and `email`, changes the order of outputting fields in `_layout._fields[0]` and deletes the link of password recovery in `_layout._fields[1]`.
+In the `oneOF` property, we defined 2 schemes, the first (` oneOf = 0` index) repeats the `definitions.login` form, and the second (` oneOf = 1` index) extends it using the `allOf` property.
+2 new properties `confirm` and` email` are added to the extended form, the order in which fields are displayed in `_layout._fields [0]` is changed, and the password recovery link in `_layout._fields [1]` is deleted.
 Note that `_layout._fields` is not an array, but an object.
-This is done to ensure that the `definitions.login` 0 and 2 elements are replaced and the 3-rd (with submit and reset buttons) remains untouched when merged with the `definitions.login`.
-Merger in `fform` is implemented so that if the left object is an array, and the right object is not, then when you merge the type of the left object (array) is preserved, so this trick and is possible.
-The _(1st element is the `password` field, it can be left unchanged, because now this field is displayed earlier in the 0th element, and when the 1st element is displayed, the field will be skipped, because the object's fields are rendered no more than once)_
+This is done so that when merging with `definitions.login`, the 0th and 2nd elements are replaced, and the 3rd (with the submit and reset buttons) remains untouched.
+Merging in `fform` is implemented in such a way that if the left object is an array and the right object is not, then when combining the type of the left object (array) is preserved, therefore such a trick is possible. _ (The 1st element is the `password` field, it can be left unchanged, since now this field is displayed earlier, in the 0th element, and when the 1st element is displayed, the field will be skipped, since the fields of the object are not rendered more than once) _

 Now that we have 2 form options for login (oneOf = 0) and registration (oneOf = 1), let's add the ability to switch between them.
-Remove the socket button (it is not really needed) and instead add a switch before the send button.
+Remove the reset button (it is not really needed) and instead add a switch before the send button.

 ```js
 schema = {